 - Sand the wood filler nicely, so its nice and smoooooooth.

 - Wipe down your cabinets, some of these bathroom and kitchen cabinets have GUNK!
 I just used Dawn dish soap and warm water on a rag and that did the trick.

 - Remove the doors from their hinges and pull the drawers out.

 - Allow the paint to dry, it dries pretty quickly.
 I waited about 20 minutes after I finished and began the 2nd coat in the same spot I began last time.

 - Allow the paint to dry/cure at least 24 hours.

 - Seal with a clear coat sealant.
 I wouldn’t suggest wax on cabinets.
 The wax isn’t the best for wiping and water and all that goodness you experience with bathroom cabinets.
 I used a Polycrylic, that you paint on.
 Easy as pie.

 The entire process took like 2 days and that was mostly because I had to let the paint cure.
 So, why would you want to chalk paint your cabinets?
 Because it is a quick and cost effective way to make a change.
-A big awesome change.
+A big awesome change that I made in my bathroom and my kitchen, which was an amazing change as I love cooking all the time with recipes from sites like Kitchenbar.net.
 I definitely could live without that tile countertop in the bathroom, but the painted cabinets make it way more bearable and I love the bathroom now (especially with the new art I made for the wall)!
 Some day a new countertop will happen… Anyway, what do you think?
 Would you try it?